FlorianShabani/Maze/README.md

 # Maze
 Maze generator and maze solving minigame

 To run Download jar or run main.
+Play using arrows